‘Disney, get out your chequebook. Threads is the next Princess Diaries — only hotter.’ – The Times

 Nonie loves customising clothes so she doesn’t look like every other fourteen year-old in London.
 Apart from that, she’s not sure what she’s good at, which is a shame, because her best friend Jenny is about to appear in a Hollywood blockbuster and her friend Edie is top of the class in everything and wants to save the world when she grows up.

-The three friends find a younger girl, a Ugandan refugee, sketching a dress at the Victoria and Albert Museum.
+The three friends find a younger girl called Crow, a Ugandan refugee, sketching a dress at the Victoria and Albert Museum.
 They discover she’s being bullied at school and set out to help her in their own different ways.
 But who’s really helping who?
 And just how far can their dreams and hard work take them?

-I was inspired to write this book when the idea of a young, secret fashion designer popped into my head and wouldn’t leave me alone for four years.
-The story got more complicated when I realised I also needed to write about what was happening to children in Uganda.
+After several years of trying to get published, one day the idea of a young, secret fashion designer popped into my head and wouldn’t leave me alone.
+So I wrote her story in my head.
+For four years.
+Things got more complicated when I realised I also needed to write about what was happening to children in Uganda.
 I couldn’t make it work until a sassy, teenage narrator emerged, fully formed, and started telling the story for me.
-Then I wrote frantically for a whole summer, submitted the book to The Times/Chicken House Children’s Fiction competition for unpublished writers, and that was that.
+Then I wrote frantically for a whole spring and summer, submitted the book to The Times/Chicken House Children’s Fiction competition for unpublished writers, and that was that.

 Except it wasn’t.